-Weeds are such a minefield as soon as the weather starts getting warmer.
+Weeds are such a minefield as soon as the weather starts getting warmer so making your own garden remedies is a cost-effective and organic way to combat your unwanted weeds.
 It would be great if you could select the plants you want to grow and turn the weeds off.
 Not so easy, however here are some remedies you can use at home that you will find in your food pantry.
 Not only extremely cost effective but very convenient as well.

 As simple as this sounds, it’s a very effective weed remedy.
 Pour boiling water straight over the weeds.